Most Wanted: The Greatest Hits: Tour

-Following the group's reunion announcement, the group announced they will be on tour in the United Kingdom in March 2022 in support of the album, with tickets going up for sale on 17 September 2021.
-It is set to be their first concert in seven years, following the Word of Mouth World Tour in 2014.
+Following the group's reunion announcement, the group announced they would tour the United Kingdom in March 2022 in support of the album, with tickets going up for sale on 17 September 2021.
+It was their first concert in seven years, following the Word of Mouth World Tour in 2014.

 Other promotion

-The group performed on group member Tom Parker's Inside My Head concert at the Royal Albert Hall on 20 September 2021, and also announced that they will do some album live shows during the month on November.
+The group performed at group member Tom Parker's Inside My Head concert at the Royal Albert Hall on 20 September 2021, and also announced that they would perform some album live shows during the month on November.